dlumian/PythonBasics/ClassificationExamples/iris/README.md

 # Iris Classification
-Introduction to classification techniques with sklearn iris dataset.
+Introduction to classification with iris dataset.
+This dataset is built into sklearn allowing for data to be loaded from package instead of a file.

-Notebooks create and analyze the Iris Classification data with sklearn.

-Visualize and save results.
+Example can be run as a [script](./src/main.py) or [notebooks](./notebooks/).
+See [primary readme](./../../README.md) for details on how to run either option.

-**NOTE:** Notebooks are very short by design.
-This separation highlights methods for saving and loading data.
-Also allows for rapid adding and testing other data manipulations for each step.
+**NOTE:** Notebooks are short by design to highlight saving and loading data.
+Notebook version also includes more comments and visuals.

-## Goals
+## Goal

-These notebooks showcase classification with sklearn, including visualizing results, comparing models, and selecting the best performing model using a given metric.
+Showcase classification with sklearn, including visualizing results, comparing models, and storing data.

+## Directory Structure
+### Initial setup:
+- **notebooks:** 5 numbered notebooks to be run in order
+- **README.md:** this file
+- **src:** script version of example [main.py](./src/main.py)

+### Generated content
+- **clf_results:** for each model, stores confusion matrix and metrics
+- **data:** csv files of raw data and data partitioned for train-test split
+- **images:** holds copies of all model confusion matrices for quicker comparison
+- **models:** pickle files of each model so training and evaluation can happen in different steps

+#### NOTE: Content is not automatically removed and will be overwritten if running multiple times.
+To reset example, move or remove all of the directories listed under `Generated content`.

 ## Notebooks Overview